KILTprotocol/docs/docs/concepts/credentials/3_terms-and-quote.md

 ## How to create a quote

-A quote is a description of the terms and conditions of the work to be performed.
-It may be sent to the attester from the claimer, but may also be sent from a claimer to an attester.
-In cases where multiple attesters provide the same attestation (for example, a car inspection) the claimer may send a quote to several attesters to choose the attester with the best conditions.
+A quote consists of costs, a timeframe and the terms and conditions of the work to be performed.
+It may be sent to the claimer by the attester.
+In cases where multiple attesters provide the same attestation (for example, a car inspection) the claimer may request a quote of several attesters to choose the attester with the best conditions.

 To come to an agreement on the quote, the participants may message back and forth, signing the object.